h12w/teff/README.md

 Introduction
 ------------
-TFF (Test Friendly Format) is a extensible data format with testing purpose in mind. it is easy to read, compare and write manually.
+TFF (Test Friendly Format) is an extensible data format with testing purpose in mind. it is easy to read, compare and write manually.

-In general, the format of TFF represents a tree.
-Each node of the tree is a string occupying a single line, and the relation between nodes are represented by indent.
+In general, the format of represents a tree.
+Each node of the tree is a string occupying a single line, and the relation between nodes are represented by indents.

-This model is simple but extensible.
-The minimal constraints of TFF imply that the resprentation of a node can be easily extended without intefering other nodes.
+This model is simple and extensible.
+The minimal constraints make it possible to extend the resprentation of a data structure without intefering other nodes.

 This specification is a followup work of [OGDL 2.0](https://github.com/ogdl) (OGDL was invented by Rolf Veen, and we cooperated in writing its 2.0 spec).